wp-plugins/flyzoo/readme.txt

 * **Chat History**: group and private chat history & transcripts

-* Multilanguage: chat interface already available in the most common languages.
+* **Multilanguage**: chat interface already translated in the 20 languages.

 ####New Features####

-* **Side chat mode** - start a global group chat on the side of the page)
+* **Side chat mode** - add a site-wide global group chat to your site

-* **User list mode** - show the user list with friends, group chats and recent conversations
+* **User list mode** - add a site-wide chat list with users, friends, group chats and recent conversations

 * **Friends list** integrated with BuddyPress